Improving page speed when using Facebook pixel

 NO Facebook requests.
 We saved 4 requests from two external domains and 142KB, and the score will also be better, as we will not have “Leverage browser caching”, “Specify a cache validator”, or “Add Expires headers” that we can see in GTmetrix tests.

-BUT HOW DO I KNOW IF MY PIXEL IS WORKING??
+BUT HOW DO YOU KNOW IF THE PIXEL IS WORKING??

 You will open the page in Chrome, open “Developers Tools” by pressing F12, filter “Facebook”, and hit refresh.
-We will wait 3 seconds, and then we will see these 4 requests, as the pixel was delayed.
+Wait 3 seconds, and then you will see these 4 requests, as the pixel was delayed.

 Update- Codeless solution: